basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 If you are in a corp you can use `corp your message here` to chat too.
 You can chat with your buddies this way but I'm sure they have told you at this point.

 #### Multiplaying
-The admins have expressed it is allowed to multiplay (have two simultaneous connections on two characters) at the same time.
+The admins have expressed it is allowed to multiplay (have two simultaneous connections on two characters at the same time).
 However, they also explictly mentioned this _is within reasonable_ boundaries.
 This is no excuse to hammer the server, instead, use this to check for bugs that you can otherwise not see.
 For example, how do your actions appear to other players?
 Or does the bug happen with every character or only a particular one?
 Also you can use it to rescue a stranded ship in case you get killed in an awkward spot.

 It's not a very honorable thing to do but it __is__ allowed (and sometimes can be useful if you made a bad decision like parking your asteroid miner at the orbital starship construction platform, crafting a new ship there and forgetting you can't fly your old one back).